By Randy Harvey, Superintendent, Auburn Water Department

 How the Upgrade Will Work

 The meter upgrade is mandatory and impacts all water customers—though there is no cost to customers for the upgrade.
 AWD has contracted with Professional Meters Inc. (PMI) to install the new smart meters.
-With extensive experience in water meter changeouts, PMI is an ideal partner to help to help us execute this project efficiently and as unobtrusively as possible for our customers.
+With extensive experience in water meter changeouts, PMI is an ideal partner to help us execute this project efficiently and as unobtrusively as possible for our customers.

 Because the upgrade requires a PMI technician to access the water meter INSIDE your home, you will be asked to schedule a time for the installation.
 Someone age 18 or older must be present during the installation (approximately 30 minutes).
 In the coming weeks, water customers will receive a postcard from PMI that includes information on how to schedule an appointment via phone or online portal.